Endless Travel Plans

 Total (Family of 4) $2,525 $4,095 $7,055

 Compare that to Orlando or Disneyland where the floor is $4,000-$5,000.
-San Diego's beach-focused tier is genuinely achievable under $3,000 — and the kids won't feel like they missed out.
+San Diego's beach-focused tier is achievable under $3,000 — and the kids won't feel like they missed out.

 Attraction Costs: The Big Tickets